3 days in Rome

 Built in antiquity as the place par excellence to hold public spectacles, the Colosseum evokes images of gladiators fighting to life and death in the arena and is also an important place for Catholic worship, as this is where the first Christians died for their faith.

-Another option is to buy a Roma Pass, as it includes admission to the Colosseum and other attractions, plus a public transport pass for several days.
+- Another option is to buy a Roma Pass, which includes admission to the Colosseum and other attractions, plus a multi-day public transport pass.
 In fact, the Roma Pass is perfect for a 3-day trip to the Eternal City.
-Please note that even if you are using a tourist pass to access the Colosseum, you need to book the day and time of your entrance, which I recommend you do as early as possible to ensure an early time in the day.
+Keep in mind that even if you are going to use a tourist pass to access the Colosseum, you have to book the day and time of your entrance, something I recommend you to do as early as possible to ensure an early time in the day.

 Next visit: a journey to the heart of Rome in ancient times!
 In the time of the Empire, what is known today as the Roman Forum was the centre of public life in the city.
 There you'll see ruins of buildings dedicated to commerce and political life, and you'll get an idea of what daily life was like in ancient times.

-It is best to enter the Roman Forum through the Via di San Gregorio entrance, where there is less queuing to enter, and exit through the door that is closest to the Colosseum.
+It is best to enter the Roman Forum through the Via di San Gregorio entrance, where there is less queuing to enter, and exit through the door that is closer to the Colosseum.

 Baths of Caracalla

-Although time has taken its toll on the baths, and their state of preservation is a far cry from other sites such as the Colosseum or the Pantheon, the Baths of Caracalla is still an interesting visit and I personally think that a walk through these ruins has a very special charm.
+Although time has taken its toll on the baths, and their state of preservation is far from other places like the Colosseum or the Pantheon, a visit to the Baths of Caracalla is very interesting and I personally think that a walk through these ruins has a very special charm.

 You can imagine the hundreds of bathers who came daily to the Baths spending the day in its gardens, its library and exercising and taking care of their hygiene.
 It is a building that really represents the splendour of Ancient Rome like no other, as it is synonymous with having achieved a level of wellbeing (reserved only for citizens) comparable to modern times.